alexparra01/stock-app-test/README.md

 For unit testing:
 - Mockito

+## Implementation time

+- I spent 3 and half hours on the app

 ## Additional Information

 The app does not have any kind of listener or touch part.
 It is showing the portfolio by using recyclerview and on the item level the app uses